-The Outfall pumps appeared functional and in good condition at the time of the inspection.
+- The Outfall pumps appeared functional and in good condition at the time of the inspection. - The Outfall pumps are comprised of six total pumps, five high head pumps, and one low head pump. - At the time of the inspection High Head Pump No. 3 was offline due to ongoing motor replacement.
+Additionally, it was noted that high head Pump No. 2 had structural issues with discharge pipe.

-Electrical equipment
+Electrical Equipment:

-- The motors, liquid rheostat system, and associated heat exchangers appeared to be in good condition.
-Liquid rheostat for Pump No. 6 and No.4 were replaced during the 2021 annual inspection. - The wet well's concrete repairs were completed. - The sodium hypochlorite feed system appeared to be in good condition. - Deep Injection Well Pump Station - The five pumps appeared functional and in good condition.
-The motors and supporting electrical equipment appeared to be in good condition.

-The VFDs were replaced and are operational.
+- The motors, liquid rheostat system, and associated heat exchangers appeared to be in working condition.
+At the time of the inspection, it was reported that there were leaks with the liquid rheostat system. - The wet well concrete is in good condition, it was previously rehabilitated. - The sodium hypochlorite feed system appeared to be in good condition.
+Which also includes two tanks, both tanks were replaced recently and are new.

+Deep Injection Well Pump Station

+- The deep injection well pump station is comprised of eight injection wells.
+The eight pumps appeared functional and in good condition. - The motors and supporting electrical equipment appeared to be in good condition.
+At the time of the inspection, only six of the eight wells were in use. - The VFDs were replaced and are operational.
+At the time of the inspection, there were issues with the VFDs, solutions to be evaluated.

-Water Reuse System
+• Water Reuse System

-- The reuse system pumping station appeared to be in good condition.
-The expansion project was completed and pending final start up. - The new self-backwashing sand filters and feed pumps were completed and awaiting start-up. - The reuse chlorine contact chamber and the new reuse chlorine contact chamber were in good to excellent condition. - The new high-head and low-head reuse pumps were installed and were in excellent condition. - The new Electrical Building 2 (EDB2) was constructed, and electrical equipment was installed but it was not in operation pending start up and final testing.
+- The reuse system pumping station appeared to be in good condition. - The new self-backwashing sand filters and feed pumps were completed and awaiting start-up. - Due to the new self-backwashing sand filters and feed pumps awaiting start-up, the old sand filters are still in use. - The reuse chlorine contact chamber and the new reuse chlorine contact chamber were in good to excellent condition. - The new high-head and low-head reuse pumps which were installed in recent years were still in excellent condition.

+■ The new Electrical Building 2 (EDB2) was constructed, and electrical equipment was installed, but it was not in full operation pending start up and final testing.
+Currently the contractor is resolving issues with the installation of new generators.